 Transmitter

-Refrigeration pressure transmitters are essential measurement device in controlling the refrigeration system in today's cold chain operating.
-Refrigeration systems often encounter with latent facility faults and inefficient temperature management.
+Refrigeration pressure transmitters are essential measurement devices in controlling the refrigeration system in today's cold chain operations.
+Refrigeration systems often encounter latent facility faults and inefficient temperature management.
 These problems can result in high energy costs and shorter machine lifespan.
 Compressors, air fans, and defrost operations in refrigeration systems take the highest percentage of energy use in whole Refrigeration system.
 Larger units employ complex control systems to optimize working times and reduce electricity costs.
 The electricity price per unit in many countries is proportional to the electric range, while commercial electricity and industrial electricity have a higher unit price than that of civil electricity.
-Here are some useful information from Lefoo pressure transmitter manufacturer
+Here is some useful information from the Lefoo pressure transmitter manufacturer

 Commonly pressure transducer sensor is placed at two positions in the refrigeration system.
 The first is on the outlet viper line of the evaporator, which is also close to the compressor inlet.
 That refrigeration pressure transducer sensor, together with a temperature sensor measures pressure and generates data for the system pressure controller, the controller classifies the fans, and controls the expansion valves in many systems.
 The second refrigeration pressure transducer sensor is on the discharge line of the compressor.
 Here we introduce some principles of refrigeration.